Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
 This condition is called an exception.

 What is Encapsulation ? <br>
-Encapsulation in Java refers to integrating variables and methods into a single unit.
+Binding code and data together into a single unit are known as encapsulation.

 What is Inheritance ?<br>
 Inheritance is a mechanism in which one class acquires the property of another class.